awslabs/aws-fluent-plugin-kinesis/README.md

 This option can be used to parallelize writes into the output(s) designated by the output plugin.
 The default is 1.
 Also you can use this option with *detach_process*.

+### retries_on_putrecords

+Integer, default is 3.
+When **order_events** is false, the plugin will put multiple records to Amazon Kinesis in batches using PutRecords.
+A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecords.
+Failed records will be retried **retries_on_putrecords** times.
+If a record fails all retries an error log will be emitted.

 ### debug